jeertmans/bibetal/README.md

 ![PyPI - Downloads](https://img.shields.io/pypi/dm/bibetal)
 # bib et al. - The "One author et al." tool

 bibetal is a pure Python script that rewrites bib files to only contain one author / editor per entry.
-Other authors / editors are automatically replaced by *and others*, which in turn in parsed as *et al.* in most bibliographies.
+Other authors / editors are automatically replaced by *and others*, which in turn is parsed as *et al.* in most bibliographies.

 ### Installation
 bibetal can be installed using `pip`: